Skip to main content

 Man Holding Manure

-Horse manure provides good levels of the vital nutrients nitrogen, phosphorus and potassium.
+Good quality manure provides good levels of the vital nutrients; nitrogen, phosphorus and potassium.
 Our rotted horse manure is of an excellent quality having been shredded and well rotted down, and will continue to improve your soil the more it breaks down.
-Composting it yourself can be time consuming and there may be an unpleasant odour hanging around while it rots.
+Composting manure yourself can be time consuming and there may be an unpleasant odour hanging around while it rots.

 When creating raised beds, composted horse manure is commonly used as a thick bottom layer to encourage growth and to prevent waterlogging by improving the drainage.